anishakd4/postgresLearning/indexes_for_perf/README.md

 - So the index that was created was automatically given a name of users username id ID being short for index.
+- Whenever you create an index, if you do not provide a name, one will be assigned for you automatically.
+The name that gets assigned is always going to follow this naming convention.
+It's always going to be the name of the table, the name of the column.
+And then idx at the very end.
+- So now in theory queries on our username column inside that users table will be rather quick.

 [<img src="./index_created.png" width="50%"/>](./index_created.png)